 Delayed Cord Clamping?
 I have been a long time supporter of Delayed cord clamping dating back to the days you had to fight for it, with a lot of push back from medical birth teams.
 It is always best to delay the clamping even when baby is in distress at birth, the cord is suppling your baby with oxygen until it stops pulsating, so cutting the cord because baby is having trouble is counter productive.
 Your baby has a much better chance if they leave the cord intact, even for resuscitation!
 You can fight for this, insist they do not cut it in an emergency, insist that they work on baby beside you.
 It most defiantly is possible, I've seen it done many times.
 They will say no and they will give you a hard time, but it is your baby and your decision so add this to your birth plan and insist on it!
-For encapsulation....that rich blood is not going to give my drains anywhere near the benefits that it will give your baby!
+For encapsulation....that rich blood is not going to give my lab drains anywhere near the benefits that it will give your baby!
 No blood is used in the process, it is a waste product unless it goes where it is meant to go, in baby.

 Third Stage - delivering the placenta?
 It is ideal to have a natural third stage delivery of the placenta for many reasons, however it is not necessary for consuming your placenta.
 If you can avoid a medical third stage that's great but if not it is still totally ok!

 What if baby needs resuscitation after birth?
 I strongly advise not allowing the umbilical cord to be clamped or cut!
 Especially if baby is having some issues after birth, I have witnessed both many times and the babe with cord intact always comes out of it better.
 Read this article to put it into perspective https://midwiferytoday.com/mt-articles/neonatal-resuscitation/?fbclid=IwAR2ESAUaKOejvzqs8w0u4WPs42ip55468c9G_ZIaeu-b2wKcAQStVy4_G1Q